Introducing Units - A Tiny DSL for LLM-Generated UIs

 Rendering diagram...

 Token savings is the starting point, not the finish line.
-A constrained DSL may also unlock:
+A constrained DSL may also unlock better reliability, stronger guardrails, cleaner diffs, model portability, and safer automation.
+The interesting part is that agents can reason at the intent level before emitting framework code.

 What I am testing next